mikrono/tModLoaderWiki_kr_ko/Mod.md

 Called when a hotkey is pressed.
 Check against the name to verify particular hotkey that was pressed.

+### public ModPacket GetPacket(int capacity = 256)

+Creates a ModPacket object that you can write to and then send between servers and clients.

 ### public virtual void HandlePacket(BinaryReader reader, int whoAmI)

 Called whenever a net message / packet is received from a client (if this is a server) or the server (if this is a client). whoAmI is the ID of whomever sent the packet (equivalent to the Main.myPlayer of the sender), and reader is used to read the binary data of the packet.